Twentieth Century

 Newcastle to Toodyay

-The Toodyay community supported the far-off conflict and many young men from the district enrolled.
-As WW1 dragged on the 1916 and 1917 Referendums saw the local community support conscription as a way of ensuring a fair burden on the farmer.
+The Toodyay community supported these far-off conflicts, and many young men from the district enrolled.
+As WWI continued, the 1916 and 1917 referendums saw the local community support conscription as a way of ensuring a fair burden on the farmer.
 Most Toodyay folk felt they had done their fair share towards the war effort.

-In 1921 the Toodyay War memorial was officially opened to acknowledge the sacrifice that had been made by community members and names were added from further conflicts in following years.
-After the war agricultural production resumed and in spite of the 1930s depression still remained profitable.
+In 1921, the Toodyay War Memorial was officially opened to acknowledge the sacrifice made by community members, and names were added from further conflicts in following years.
+After the war, agricultural production resumed, and in spite of the 1930s Depression still remained profitable.

-Between 1939 and 1945 the Australian Army assumed control of Pelham Reserve and the rifle range located there.
-Underground chambers were built at two sites which were later described as a Mess Room, Sleeping Quarters, a Signal Office and another office.
-By 1946 these sites had been decommissioned, with all the building material removed and communication trenches filled in.
-Today both areas are now covered by mounds of dirt and much of went on here during the war years has yet to be made known.
+Between 1939 and 1945, the Australian Army assumed control of Pelham Reserve and the rifle range located there.
+Underground chambers were built at two sites which were later described as a Mess Room, Sleeping Quarters, a Signal Office, and another office.
+By 1946, these sites had been decommissioned, with all the building material removed and communication trenches filled in.
+Today, both areas are covered by mounds of dirt and much of went on here during the war years has yet to be made known.

 Photo details: Civic reception on main street Newcastle c1908